 The Madison Mozart Club was an all-white male amateur singing group formed in 1901 and disbanded in 1958.
-During that time the group gave over 200 concerts throughout southern Wisconsin.
-They sang a broad range of music ranging from traditional choral pieces, to negro spirituals, to popular music and more.
+During that time, the group gave over 200 concerts throughout southern Wisconsin.
+They sang a broad range of music ranging from traditional choral pieces to negro spirituals, to popular music, and more.

-The club was founded in 1901 by John Simpson, a Norwegian immigrant, and Elias Bredin, a University of Wisconsin-Madison music professor.
+The Club was founded in 1901 by John Simpson, a Norwegian immigrant, and Elias Bredin, a University of Wisconsin-Madison music professor.
 Other founding members included Leonard M. and Olaf M. Nelson, Robert Hiestand, Claude Abel, Andrew Nelson, Dr. J. W. Vance, and Arthur Hickman.

-As was common in the early 20th century, some members are only identified by first initial and while much work has been done obtaining full names, a few have not been fully identified as of yet.
-Most of the membership included have their full name, and at least one other piece of identifying information, such as an address, occupation, or photograph.
+As was common in the early 20th century, many club members were identified by their first initials instead of full first names.
+Although much work has been done obtaining full names, a few have not yet been fully identified.
+Nevertheless, most of the members included have their full name and at least one other piece of identifying information, such as an address, occupation, or photograph.